PyGenie-Scans/SansScripts/doc/source/tutorial.rst

   :header-rows: 1

 >>> measure_file("tests/good_julabo.csv") #doctest:+ELLIPSIS
-The script should finish in 0.75 hours
+The script should finish in 1.0 hours
 ...
-Measuring Sample3_SANS for 10 uamps
+Measuring Sample3_SANS for 6000 frames

 The scan then runs as normal.